How can parents support their child's learning on Brilliant?

 Is Brilliant good for kids?

 Yes.
-Brilliant's interactive lessons cover math, science, and computer science, with content ranging from foundational skills to advanced topics.
+Brilliant's interactive lessons cover math and coding, with content ranging from foundational skills to advanced topics.
 Students can work at their own pace and follow topics that genuinely interest them.

 Because lessons are built around solving problems — not watching lectures — students build real understanding rather than memorizing procedures.
 Short, focused sessions make it easy to form a consistent habit without feeling overwhelmed.